About

 How I work

-Typical outputs include: control posture reports, drift registers, architecture decision records, evidence packs, and operating roadmaps.
+Typical outputs include posture reviews, drift registers, Purview control recommendations, AI governance guidance, architecture decision records, evidence packs, and practical operating roadmaps.

 Good fit